miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 To make reading easier, the tool will not show balances that cannot be touched by the stake pool.
-The reserve stake account `EN4px2h4gFkYtsQUi4yeCYBrdRM4DoRxCVJyavMXEAm5` actually has an additional balance of 0.002282881 SOL, but since this is the minimum required amount, it is not shown by the CLI.
+The reserve stake account `EN4px2h4gFkYtsQUi4yeCYBrdRM4DoRxCVJyavMXEAm5` actually has an additional balance of 0.002282881 MLN, but since this is the minimum required amount, it is not shown by the CLI.

 ### Remove validator stake account